-As the above graphic illustrates, you’re PPC campaign should be used to jumpstart your page’s traffic generation while you steadily develop your organic keyword optimization.
-Once your SEO tactics begin to bear their fruit, you can use your PPC campaigns to better inform your long tail keyword research and content marketing roadmaps.
+As the above graphic illustrates, your PPC campaign should be used to jumpstart your page’s traffic generation while you steadily develop your organic keyword optimization.
+Once your SEO tactics begin to bear their fruit, you can use your PPC campaigns to better inform your long-tail keyword research and content marketing roadmaps.
 Instead of relying on your ads for traffic generation and conversion, you can use them as foundations of keyword research.

 “Idle pages are the devil’s playthings.”